 Seasons, Daily Weather and Climate (1.5 hours):

 Weather is everywhere on Earth, all the time, changing daily, varying by location.
 Students get a space-eye view that allows them to easily grasp complex 3-dimensional aspects of seasonal variation.
 This visual immersion enables students to instinctively understand ideas such as the forces and elements that cause Earth’s dynamic, daily weather – the heating of the Sun, the winds that result, and interactions with water – as well as climate.
 Students virtually cruise in Earth’s orbit to compare various climate regions of the world and make connections to the Sun’s heating and to water.
 The flight to airless and waterless Mercury highlights a climate that is primarily divided into two different types – very hot and dry, and very cold and dry.
 A visit to Venus reveals even more extreme climate – where clouds and precipitation aren’t liquid water, but sulfuric acid.
-This exploration includes the show Oasis in Space, which tours our solar system for liquid water – a key ingredient for weather and for life.
+This exploration includes the show Dynamic Earth, which explores the inner workings of Earths climate system.
 The experience concludes with a short tour of the night sky as we turn our imaginations to what else might be out there.
 NGSS Disciplinary Core Ideas: ESS1.B, ESS2.A, ESS2.D

 Also available for elementary schools is a traditional planetarium show followed by a star talk: 1 hour/$5 per student.